- Note

 Building the documentation with Docker

-needs to be installed.
-Create a file named Dockerfile
+To build the documentation doxygen needs to be installed.
+Create a file named Dockerfile with the following content:

-with the following command (that needs to be run only once):
+Then we build the docker image and name it opencv-js-doc with the following command (that needs to be run only once):

-Now run the build command again, this time using the new image and passing --build_doc
+Now run the build command again, this time using the new image and passing --build_doc: